 If you are an antique business, please do add a free entry to the directory using the link at the top of the page, or give us a call on 01582 488385 to chat about our various enhanced listings including colour display advertisements and direct links to your site.

-2015 has seen the publication of our latest hard copy, The Antiques, Collectables & Memorabilia Directory, with its glossy, full colour listings, interesting and helpful advice and features, antique fairs, giveaways and much, much more.
-Find us on the shelves in WH Smiths and newsagents, as well as at major shows and retailers nationwide.
+Check out our publication of our latest hard copy, The Antiques, Collectables & Memorabilia Directory, with its glossy, full colour listings, interesting and helpful advice and features, antique fairs, giveaways and much, much more.
+Find us on the shelves in shops and newsagents, as well as at major shows and retailers nationwide.

 Please see the links below for listings to help you find all the services you need:

 The past few years have been an exciting time for collectable enthusiasts with a huge amount of memorabilia and commemoratives entering the market for a variety of UK based events.
 The biggest Royal Wedding of the decade, Prince William and the Duchess of Cambridge offered a National holiday and a great opportunity for monarchists and those interested in current affairs to choose the pick of a whole host of commemorative items.

 The Royal Jubilee in 2012 gave us a 4 day celebratory weekend and a plethora of collectables and souvenirs from commemorative coins and mugs including a distinctive £5 coin, plus stamps, miniatures and ceramics.
 Royal Mail printed a special set of 6 stamps including images of the Queen from 1952, 1953, 1960, 1968 and 1971.

 More recently the birth of George, Prince of Cambridge, and Princess Charlotte has flooded the market with a mixture of luxury collectables, including magazines, posters and ceramics, as well as some slightly less heirloom pieces - we have even seen royal styled baby gro's and dummys!